KillahPotatoes/KP-Liberation/README.md

 * Added: Automatic server restart script for dedicated servers.
 Thanks to [k4s0](https://github.com/k4s0)
 * Added: Settings in the mission parameters for particular debug messages.
 * Added: Factory map markers now indicate which production facilities are available there.
+* Added: LoW Civilians.
+* Added: LoW UAVs to the default blacklist.
+* Added: Some of the new RHS vehicles.
 * Removed: Liberation skill handling of AI units, as BI do this good enough now concerning wounds, etc.
 * Removed: Vehicle explosion chance script for convoy ambush.
 * Tweaked: Terrain alignment will be persistent during repeat building of objects (like walls).
 Thanks to [veteran29](https://github.com/veteran29)